frc3512/Robot-2020/README.md

 automatically run the program in the debugger and print a backtrace if it crashes.
 This is useful for debugging crashes in GitHub Actions.

+### Address sanitizer

+`./gradlew test -Pasan`

+This runs a release build of the tests with the address sanitizer enabled.
+The address sanitizer is useful for finding memory corruption and reads from uninitialized memory so they can be fixed.

 ### Valgrind

 `./gradlew valgrind`